lizhanmit/learning-notes/kafka-note/kafka-note.md

 ZooKeeper helps maintain consensus in the cluster.

 The reliance on ZooKeeper has been lessened with later client versions.
 In recent client versions, the only real interactions with ZooKeeper are brokers.
-Consumer clients no longer store offsets in ZooKeeper, but inside a Kafka internal topic instead.
+Consumer clients no longer store offsets in ZooKeeper, but inside a Kafka internal topic instead by default.
 (Consumer clients do not have to store their offsets in either or these locations.)

 ZooKeeper should have been running before you started your brokers.